sneakerhax/TTPs/Bug_Hunting/README.md

 # Bug Hunting

-A set of links for bug hunting resources
+A set of resources that can be used for bug hunting

 ### General
 * [The Bug Hunters Methodology](https://github.com/jhaddix/tbhm) – Jason Haddix